Vera Vasilyeva: Career

-In 1943, Vasilyeva entered the Moscow City Drama School for a course with Vladimir Gotovtsev.
+In 1943, Vasilyeva entered the Moscow City Drama School, attending a course with Vladimir Gotovtsev.

-In 1945, Vasilyeva debuted in cinema.
-Then she got a bit part in the movie The Call of Love.
-The first big role was offered in 1947, when she played the role of Anastasia Gusenkova in the film Ballad of Siberia.
+In 1945, Vasilyeva made her cinema debut, appearing in a small role in The Call of Love.
+She received her first big role in 1947, playing the role of Anastasia Gusenkova in Ballad of Siberia.

-Personal life
+Personal life and death

 Vasilyeva was born in Moscow.
-She was married to actor Vladimir Ushakov (1920—2011) between 1956 and 2011, until his death.
+She was married to actor Vladimir Ushakov (1920–2011) from 1956 until his death in 2011.
 They had no children.